roostoo/roostoo.github.io/terms-of-service.md

 **You fully acknowledge and understand that:**
 1.	**The Services do not constitute any actual trading of cryptocurrencies.**
 2.	**Any amount of displayed virtual currency on the App and Website does not consist of actual dollar of value.**
 3. Roostoo is not a registered exchange, broker, analyst, investment advisor or any kind of financial expert or advisor.
-All the information provided is purely for informational purposes.
+All information provided is purely for informational purposes.
 All information contained herein should be independently verified and confirmed.
-We do not accept any liability for any loss or damage whatsoever caused in reliance upon such information or services.
+We are not liable for any loss or damages whatsoever caused in reliance upon such information or services.
 4. Roostoo is not responsible if information made available on The Services is not accurate, complete or current.
-The material on this site is provided for general information only and should not be relied upon or used as the sole basis for making decisions without consulting primary, more accurate, more complete or more timely sources of information.
+The material on this site is provided for general information only and should not be relied upon or used as the sole basis for making decisions without consulting primary, more accurate, more complete or more timely information sources.
 Any reliance on the material on The Services is at your own risk.
 5. By downloading our App, accessing or using our Services (or any of our Site Services), listing your content on our Website, signing up for any of our services or products in any way, you hereby accept these Terms of Use, our Privacy Policy, as well as any other terms of service (including rules and guidelines) that may be implemented from time to time in relation to our Services (collectively, the “Agreement”).

-Roostoo reserves the right at its sole discretion to amend any provision of the Agreement (including this Terms of Use) at any time in our sole discretion without any prior notice to you, and you agree that it is your responsibility to check for the updated terms of the Agreement on our Website regularly.
+Roostoo reserves the right at its sole discretion to amend any provision of the Agreement (including this Terms of Use) at any time without any prior notice to you, and you agree that it is your responsibility to check for the updated terms of the Agreement on our Website regularly.
 In any event, by continuing to use any aspect of our Website and/or any of our Services you will be deemed to have accepted all amendments to the Agreement as may be implemented by Roostoo from time to time.
 If you do not wish to be bound by the Agreement, do not use any aspect of the Site or Site Services, cease all access to and use of our App, our Website, our Services, our products and services immediately.

 ## No Investment Advice

 **You acknowledge that:**
 1. Roostoo does not recommend any financial product(s);
 2. Roostoo does not recommend that any financial product should be bought, sold or held by you; and
 3. Nothing on the Services should be construed as an offer, nor the solicitation of an offer, to buy or sell cryptocurrency by Roostoo
 4. Information which may be referred to on the Services from time to time may not be suitable for you and that you should not make any investment decision without consulting a fully qualified financial advisor.

 Roostoo is not a financial advisor.
 Your use of the Services is at your own risk.
 To the maximum extent permitted by applicable law, you expressly agree that we are not providing financial advice via the Services.